-Students who are uncomfortable in directly approaching an instructor regarding a course concern may send a confidential e-mail to Mandeep Malik, Area Chair (malikm@mcmaster.ca), Brent McKnight, Program Director (mcknigba@mcmaster.ca), or the Associate Dean, Aaron Schat (adbusac@mcmaster.ca).
+Students who are uncomfortable in directly approaching an instructor regarding a course concern may send a confidential e-mail to Mandeep Malik, Area Chair (malikm@mcmaster.ca) or the Associate Dean, Aaron Schat (adbusac@mcmaster.ca).

 Students who wish to correspond with the instructor or TA directly via e-mail must send messages that originate from their official McMaster University e-mail account.
 This protects the confidentiality and sensitivity of information as well as confirms the identity of the student.
 E-mails regarding course issues should NOT be sent to the Area Administrative Assistant.